Huge savings on a mystery dozen

 Zinfandel has been grown for some time in Australia.
 Among the pioneers was Cape Mentelle in the Margaret River Region.

-Eleven Zinfandel wines were judged at the 2023 Australian Alternative Varieties Wine Show.
-One gold medal, three silver and two bronze medals were awarded.
-Smallwater Estate of Geographe was awarded The gold medal for their 2022 Zinfandel.
+Nine Zinfandel wines were judged at the 2024 Australian Alternative Varieties Wine Show.
+One gold medal, no silver and five bronze medals were awarded.
+South Wines of McLaren Vale won the gold medal.

 Read what some Aussie winemakers say about Zinfandel in this article.